By Steve Habel, Senior Contributing Writer

 AUSTIN – If National Signing Day, that first-Wednesday-in-February-college-football-almost-holiday, seemed a little sedate this year, blame it on early signing day in December, a time when the Texas football team inked 22 players.

-On Wednesday, the Longhorns officially added much-ballyhooed potential two-way player Bru McCoy as a transfer from Southern California and coveted offensive lineman Javonne Shepherd to the class of 2019, capping the signees for the year at 24.
+On Wednesday, the Longhorns officially added much-ballyhooed potential two-way player Bru McCoy as a transfer from Southern California, and coveted offensive lineman Javonne Shepherd to the class of 2019, capping the signees for the year at 24.

 Expect Texas to still scour the graduate transfer portal, with offensive line depth and maybe an additional running back on its wish list if the right player becomes available.

-McCoy, who played at Mater Dei High School in Palos Verdes, Cal. committed to the Trojans in December but changed his mind and bolted to the Forty Acres.
+McCoy, who played at Mater Dei High School in Palos Verdes, Calif., committed to the Trojans in December but recently changed his mind and bolted to the Forty Acres.
 Because he attended classes at USC, McCoy will need to be granted a waiver from the NCAA to be eligible to play without sitting out a season.

 During his press conference Wednesday, Texas head coach Tom Herman lauded McCoy for the way he conducted his business and for how he allowed his instinct to guide him in the decision to leave USC and sign with Texas.